 Check out these four great word problems involving quadratic equations in this lesson.

 Problem #1: A rectangular garden has an area of 14 m2 and a perimeter of 18 meters.
 Find the dimensions of the rectangular garden.
-The figure above shows how to set up the problem.
+The figure below shows how to set up the problem.

 Let w = width and l = length

 lw = 14

 Divide both sides of 2l + 2w = 18 by 2 to get l + w = 9.